scott2b/GettingAndCleaningDataProject/Codebook.md

  * 't' prefix indicates time domain (seconds)
  * 'f' prefix indicates frequency domain (Hz)

+Data is summarized as follows: mean of each feature is retained, aggregated by activity and subject.
+Thus, a given data point is the average measure of that feature for the given subject and activity.

 The following features were captured.
 For more details on specific features, see the features_info.txt file in the raw data archive.

  * tBodyAcc.mean...X